 “Moreover, I will give you a New Heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.”
 (Ezekiel 36:26)

-Since God is Love and has poured His love into our heart, we can, therefore, be patient, kind, gentle, loving, generous, and the rest of the attributes described in 1 Corinthians 13:4-7.
-These things are not accomplished by our own efforts, but through God in us!
+Since God is Love and has poured His love into our hearts, we can, therefore, be patient, kind, gentle, loving, generous, and the rest of the attributes described in 1 Corinthians 13:4-7.
+These things are not accomplished by our own efforts but through God in us!
 For God is love, patience, kindness, and gentleness, and that life now flows in our hearts and out to others.

 Anatomically, the heart pumps blood to the entire body, giving life to its various parts.
 This is also true of our new spiritual heart – it pumps the life of Jesus to various parts of the body causing us to imitate the life of Jesus.
 Thus, we see His life flowing in us and through us!